steipatr/REDCAR/README.md

 ├── 3-shared
 │   ├── 3.1-setting-up-binder.md             <- Make MyBinder.org work with your repo
 │   ├── 3.2-google-colab.md                  <- Try Google Colab as an alternative
-│   ├── 3.3-aws-s3.md                        <- Store your large data set with AWS
+│   ├── 3.3-aws-s3.md                        <- Store your large data set on AWS servers
 ```

 To get the maximum of the project we invite you to come and participate in the hands-on exercises.
 But if didn't work, get hands dirty with tutorials by yourself💪 .
 We tried to make them as clear possible so they can serve as cheat sheets as well.
 Forgot something: just open the book and follow the instructions.